 Students, volunteers, and Four Diamonds families join together in Penn State’s Bryce Jordan Center.
 For 46 hours, volunteers give kids and their families the opportunity to forget about their cancer diagnosis.
 700+ students are recognized as dancers for THON Weekend, a feat that entails standing on their feet for the entirety of the weekend.

-Our 46 hour dance marathon officially starts when the Executive Committee invites all 700+ dancers to stand up together as the first song of THON plays.
+Our 46-hour dance marathon officially starts when the Executive Committee invites all 700+ dancers to stand up together as the first song of THON plays.
+This occurs at 6:00 PM on Friday evening.

 The Line Dance is a 5 minute stretching routine that is played at THON every hour to encourage the dancers to move and stretch.
 A new line dance is created every year based on current events that make it interesting and fun for the crowd and dancers to sing and dance to throughout the weekend.